WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 Read from a descriptor, without using and updating the descriptor's offset.

+This function returns a list of bytes containing the data that was read, along with a bool which, when true, indicates that the end of the file was reached.
+The returned list will contain up to `len` bytes; it may return fewer than requested, if the end of the file is reached or if the I/O operation is interrupted.

 Note: This is similar to `pread` in POSIX.
 ##### Params